Q: Who can participate in the project?

-A: The LSMP begins on Tuesday, June 27, and ends on Saturday, July 29, 2017.
+A: The LSMP 2019 dates are June 25-July 27.
 The first week involves 3 days of orientation and training in anticipation of 4 complete weeks in the neighborhoods and seeing patients with providers in the clinic.
-We ask you to arrive on Tuesday, June 27.
+We ask you to arrive on Tuesday, June 25.

 Q: How much does it cost?

-A: Project tuition is $700.00, which includes housing, weekday meals, and materials.
-There is also a $25 application fee, which is in addition to the project fee and is nonrefundable.
-Total project fee is $725.00.
+A: Project tuition is $700.00, which includes housing, a food stipend, and materials.
 We encourage you to raise funds for this project as you would for any other mission project.
 If accepted we will send you more information about how to raise funds.
 There are also scholarships available for students with significant financial need, who are unable to raise funds.
 Please email LSMP@lawndale.org for details.

 Q: When is the application due?
 Are there other deadlines I should know about?

-A: The application is due in its entirety by March 17, 2017.
+A: The application is due in its entirety by Thursday, March 14, 2019.
 Late or incomplete applications will not receive favorable consideration!
 Please have all of your materials in by the deadline.
-The LSMP committee will make decisions and status letters will be mailed on or before April 12, 2017.
 If accepted you will have 15 days to sign the commitment letter and mail it back to us.